-- (C) With respect to supervision of the teaching of the practice of social work practice (see Rule 14(c)(4)(D)), the supervision hours must be reasonably distributed over the teaching experience in a manner consistent with the accrual of the hours of teaching experience. - (c) Examination.
-In accordance with C.R.S. § 12-43-203(3)(b), C.R.S. § 12-43-404(1)(c), C.R.S. § 12-43-404(2)(d), the Board establishes these requirements for the licensing examination to demonstrate professional competence in social work.
-The Board shall admit applicants to the examination once the educational requirements have been met. - (1) Jurisprudence Examination.
+- (6) Number of hours of post-master's or post-doctoral supervision. - (A) For each 1,000 hours of supervised practice in psychotherapy, applicants must receive a minimum of 50 hours of supervision.
+A minimum of 35 of the 50 hours must be face-to-face supervision.
+The remaining hours up to the 50 hours may be by group supervision.
+No other modes of supervision will be accepted. - (B) The post-master's or post-doctoral supervision hours must be reasonably distributed over each 1,000 hours of supervised practice in psychotherapy in a manner consistent with the accrual of the hours of supervised post-master's or postdoctoral practice. - (C) With respect to supervision of the teaching of psychotherapy, the supervision hours must be reasonably distributed over the teaching experience in a manner consistent with the accrual of the hours of teaching experience. - (d) Examination.
+In accordance with C.R.S. § § 12-43-203(3)(b), 12-43-603(1)(e), and 12-43-603(4), the Board establishes these requirements for the licensing examination to demonstrate professional competence in professional counseling, including special knowledge and skill in psychotherapy. - (1) Jurisprudence Examination.
 Applicants shall be required to pass a Board developed jurisprudence examination. - (2) National Examination.
-Social work applicants shall take the appropriate examination required for the level of licensure sought, and as approved by the Board. - (A) Reexamination.
-In the event an applicant fails to receive a passing grade on the examination, s/he may apply to the testing service, as contracted with the Board, for reexamination and is subject to the requirements of testing service. - (3) Application.
-An applicant for licensure shall apply directly to the testing service the Board may contract with at the time, to sit for the appropriate examination. - (4) Exam Results.
-Pass/fail examination results will be valid for up to five (5) years after the date of the examination.
-An applicant who holds a current license in Colorado as a licensed social worker (LSW) may be exempt from this provision, if at the time of submitting an Application for Upgrade from LSW to licensed clinical social worker (LCSW), the applicant has a current, active license in good standing in Colorado as an LSW, and has taken and passed the appropriate examination required for an LCSW.
+The examination in professional counseling shall be the counselor certification examination administered under contract with the National Board for Certified Counselors, Inc. (NBCC). - (A) Reexamination.
+In the event an applicant fails to receive a passing grade on the examination, s/he may apply to the NBCC for reexamination and is subject to the requirements of NBCC. - (3) Application.
+An applicant for licensure shall apply directly to the NBCC, or such other testing service the Board may contract with at the time, to sit for the appropriate examination. - (A) A student in their last semester or quarter of either a CACREP approved or non-CACREP approved graduate degree program may apply directly to the NBCC to sit for the professional counselor examination. - (4) Exam Results.
+Examination results will be valid for up to five (5) years after the date of the examination.

-RULE 15 MILITARY EDUCATION, TRAINING, AND EXPERIENCE (C.R.S. § 24-34-102(8.5))
+RULE 15 MILITARY EDUCATION, TRAINING AND EXPERIENCE (C.R.S. § 24-34-102(8.5)

-Education, training, or service gained in military services outlined in C.R.S. § 24-34-102(8.5), to be accepted and applied towards receiving a license, must be substantially equivalent, as determined by the Board, to the qualifications otherwise applicable at the time of receipt of application.
+Education, training, or service gained in military services outlined in C.R.S.. § 24-34-102(8.5), to be accepted and applied towards receiving a license, must be substantially equivalent, as determined by the Board, to the qualifications otherwise applicable at the time of receipt of application.
 It is the applicant's responsibility to provide timely and complete evidence for review and consideration.
 Satisfactory evidence of such education, training, or service will be assessed on a case by case basis.

-RULE 16 RECORDS REQUIRED TO BE KEPT AND RECORD RETENTION (C.R.S. § §12-43-203(3), 12-43-222(1)(u))
+RULE 16 RECORDS REQUIRED TO BE KEPT AND RECORD RETENTION (C.R.S. § § 12-43-203(3), 12-43-222(1)(u))